About The SPORT Gallery

 The SPORT Gallery draws its inspiration from the pioneering SPORT magazine, launched in 1946 to celebrate what its editors accurately anticipated would be the coming explosion of interest in the games people play in post-war North America.

-Our galleries--in Toronto's Distillery District, Vancouver's Granville Island, and Boston's Faneuil Hall--bring the magazine to life with walls lined with our limited and open edition prints, vintage-inspired apparel, accessories, and books.
+Our gallery – in Toronto's Distillery District – bring the magazine to life with walls lined with our limited and open edition prints, vintage-inspired apparel, accessories, and books.

 The SPORT Gallery is the exclusive representative of the SPORT Magazine Photographic Archive and has access to thousands of pieces of exceptional, iconic sports photography, the majority of which are unique, a large number of which were originally published in SPORT magazine, and many of which have never before been seen by the general public.